AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 %Append the actual data to your new file% dlmwrite([folder fname],[heights' volts],'-append','delimiter','\t');
 ```
 There is a lot going on here, but the functionality is relatively simple.
 We first create a cell array of strings for the header (so later we will know what data we saved).
-The next few lines write the header to the file, and the final call to `dlmread()` writes the actual data.
+The next few lines write the header to the file, and the final call to `dlmwrite()` writes the actual data.
 Note that you will need to manually enter your height data into the `heights` variable, and don't forget to change the folder location and filename as well!

 _Remember_ You can get information on any function in Matlab by typing `help function_name` and hitting enter in the command window.